Shopify/checkout-sheet-kit-swift/README.md

 ### `title`

-By default, the Checkout Sheet Kit will look for a `shopify_checkout_sheet_title` key in a `Localizable.xcstrings` file to set the sheet title, otherwise it will fallback to "Checkout" across all locales.
+By default, the Checkout Kit will look for a `shopify_checkout_sheet_title` key in a `Localizable.xcstrings` file to set the sheet title, otherwise it will fallback to "Checkout" across all locales.

 The title of the sheet can be customized by either setting a value for the `shopify_checkout_sheet_title` key in the `Localizable.xcstrings` file for your application or by configuring the `title` property of the `ShopifyCheckoutSheetKit.configuration` object manually.